JRSijsling/hyperelliptic/README.md

 Please cite the following preprint if this code has been helpful in your research:

-Reynald Lercier and Christophe Ritzenthaler *Hyperelliptic curves and their invariants: Geometric, arithmetic and algorithmic aspects* [Journal of Algebra 372 (2012) 595–636](http://dx.doi.org/10.1016/j.jalgebra.2012.07.054)
+Reynald Lercier and Christophe Ritzenthaler, *Hyperelliptic curves and their invariants: Geometric, arithmetic and algorithmic aspects* [Journal of Algebra 372 (2012) 595–636](http://dx.doi.org/10.1016/j.jalgebra.2012.07.054)